Table of Contents

 - Solar radiation: Add 15-20°C for cables in direct sun

-- Chemical exposure: Select appropriate thermal protection/sheath
+- Chemical exposure: Select an appropriate insulation/sheath

 8 Common Mistakes to Avoid